| |

 In general, the houses are unfurnished, though here and there various implements are on display: farm tools or equipment for crafts such as weaving or raising silkworms.
 In any case, historically they wouldn’t have had furnishings in a Western sense: tatami mats on the floor; futons, which the residents would roll up and put away during the day; cushions to sit on; and perhaps a low table or two would have been all the furnishings.
 Every house, though, had an altar, usually in a built-in cupboard, some more ornate than others.

-the altar in a wealthier farmer’s house, built sometime in the Meiji period (1868-1912)
+The altar in a wealthier farmer’s house, built sometime in the Meiji period (1868-1912).

 Showcasing traditional crafts in Takayama Hida Folk Village